omnilaboratory/polar/README.md

 ## Purpose

 Polar was built to help Lightning Network application developers quickly spin up one or more networks locally on their computers.

+> All the following contents describe the functions and features of asset lightning network.

 With Polar you can: